Juno Awards of 1983: Awards ceremony

 The Juno ceremonies were broadcast as a two-hour special on CBC Television from 7pm Eastern Time.
 Interest in the telecast was growing substantially, with 3.2 million viewers in 1982, and 4.4 million for this year's edition.

 During their opening co-hosts Cummings and Thicke introduced the Compact Disc to the viewing audience, likely the first introduction to the new media for many people.
 Columbia Records had just released their first ever batch of titles on CD about one month before the broadcast.
 As Cummings recalled: "Alan held up Toto IV, and it was also the first time I held one in my hand.
 I don't think Alan had seen one before that night...
 It felt like 'show and tell' and it was pretty cool for that to happen on national TV."

 Payola$ were the top band this year with three awards including "Most Promising Group" and "Best Selling Single" for "Eyes of a Stranger".
 Bob Rock was absent (ironically he was mixing Loverboy's next album) and so band-mate Paul Hyde accepted their awards.
 For the "Most Promising Group" award he remarked "Somebody told us that to get this award is the kiss-off.
 Nobody's going to kiss us off."

 Loverboy continued their winning streak by taking both the "Group of the Year" and "Album of the Year" awards for the second year in a row, this time for their sophomore effort Get Lucky.
 Other repeat winners for the same awards from the 1982 Juno's included Liona Boyd, Anne Murray and The Good Brothers.

-Bryan Adams won his first ever Juno award but was unable to accept it in person as he was touring in the U.S., so his manager Bruce Allen accepted it on his behalf.
+British-Canadian musician Bryan Adams won his first ever Juno award but was unable to accept it in person as he was touring in the U.S., so his manager Bruce Allen accepted it on his behalf.

 The "Canadian Music Hall of Fame" award was posthumously given to Glenn Gould who had died the previous year.
 Gould's award was presented by then Governor General Edward Schreyer and accepted by Gould's former manager John Roberts.
 Gould was also nominated twice in the same category for "Best Classical Album" and won this award for his 1981 re-recording of Bach: The Goldberg Variations.